-Child Struck By Foul Ball At Cubs-Astros Game
+Child Struck By Foul Ball At Cubs-Astros Game; Player Breaks Down In Tears

 LeVasseur said the ball eventually landed at his feet.

-"I (came) upstairs and see the first-aid guys up there and the dad is holding the girl.
+"I (came) upstairs and see the first aid guys up there and the dad is holding the girl.
 She (was) alert, she's conscious, she's fine.
 I was just going to give somebody in the family the ball.
 They kind of, naturally, shook it off.
-I asked the first-aid guy if she was OK and he said he didn't know."
+I asked the first aid guy if she was OK and he said he didn't know."

-In a statement the Astros confirmed the girl was taken to the hospital but offered no details on her condition.
+In a statement, the Astros confirmed the girl was taken to the hospital but offered no details on her condition.
 "We are not able to disclose any further details at this time.
 The Astros send our thoughts and prayers to the entire family," the team said.

 The Astros released the following statement.
 Our thoughts are with the entire family. pic.twitter.com/f1VGVP1kiu— Houston Astros (@astros) May 30, 2019